The Bankrate promise

 - If you shop Amazon just occasionally, rather than weekly or daily, you may not recoup your membership fee.

 - To make the membership worth your while, you may feel compelled to buy from Amazon rather than shop other online or brick-and-mortar retailers.

 According to an April 2017 analysis, Amazon Prime has grown to about 80 million members in the U.S. The many who have come to depend upon the e-tailing giant for quick, convenient purchases have found that a Prime membership can pay for itself rather quickly.

-Sitting there with your credit card in hand, ready to sign up?
+Sitting there with your rewards credit card in hand, ready to sign up?
 Be certain that you’ll make enough purchases from Amazon to make Prime worth the cost.